cal-weng/Terminus-docs/docs/manual/olares/resources-usage.md

 ---
 outline: [2, 3]
-description: Monitor your Olares system and application performance with comprehensive dashboards tracking CPU, memory, disk usage, and application analytics for optimal resource management.
+description: Monitor your Olares system and application performance with comprehensive dashboards tracking CPU, memory and disk usage for optimal resource management.
 ---

 # Monitor system and application status